max-mapper/get-dat/markdown/02-tabular-datasets.md

 ```
 $ dat export -d people
-{"name":"alice","age":"35"}
-{"name":"bob","age":"34"}
-{"name":"alice","age":"35"}
-{"name":"bob","age":"35"}
 ```

-When you run this, you'll see duplicate data.
+Oh no. When you run this, you'll see duplicate data.
 We imported the same data into our dat again, and because our data lacks a **unique key**, dat just assumes the data is new data, appending it to the end.

 ## Importing JSON with keys

 Let's wipe the slate and start over again.
 Run `dat destroy` to get rid of the data we imported above, and then run `dat init` to initialize a fresh dat store.

-Now import the data again, but this time let's specify that the `name` field should be used as the key:
+Now import the data again, but this time let's specify that the `name` field should be used as the key (we know this isn't probably a unique key, but let's entertain it for now).

 ```
 $ dat import people.json -d people -k name